rust-lang/rust-bindgen/README.md

 Those instructions list optional steps.
 For bindgen:

-* Checkout and build clang
+* Checkout and build clang;
-* Checkout and build the extra-clang-tools
+* Checkout and build the extra-clang-tools;
-* Checkout and build the compiler-rt
+* Checkout and build the compiler-rt;
-* You do not need to checkout or build libcxx
+* You do not need to checkout or build libcxx.

 ## Building